alvaroaxsmith/alvaroaxsmith/README.md

 </br>

-🎓 I'm a software engineering student.
+🎓 I'm a software engineer.

 💻 I love open-source, developing new projects and hackathons.